 Top Paris Tea Salons

 Looking for a list of top Paris Tea Salons for that perfect hot chocolate or a French pastry with a pot of tea?
-Then look no further than my personal selection of favourite Parisian teatime venues.
+Then look no further than my up-to-date personal selection of favourite Parisian teatime venues.

-Many of these tea salons are mentioned in my second book, Teatime in Paris with their corresponding specialities (and recipes), but note that many great patisseries don’t even have a tea room.
+Many of these tea salons are mentioned in my second book, Teatime in Paris with their corresponding specialities (and recipes), but note that many great patisseries don’t have a tea room to sit down and enjoy their creations, although there are plenty beautiful parks in Paris to sit outdoors and watch the world go by.

-Far from exhaustive, this up-to-date listing reflects my own personal favourite Parisian teatime addresses.
+Far from exhaustive, this growing list reflects my own personal favourite Parisian teatime addresses.
 Each offers a typical French teatime consisting of a pastry/cake or macarons with tea, hot chocolate or other refreshments.
 Happily, patisseries are increasingly including a bar area for a quicker teatime or goûter.
 Don’t forget that all the Grands Magasins* have teatime venues too.
-If you’re looking for tearooms with a more English-style afternoon tea concept complete with dainty sandwiches and optional Champagne, these are most likely served in the Palace hotels.
+If you’re looking for tearooms with a more English-style afternoon tea concept complete with dainty sandwiches and optional Champagne, these are most likely served in the many Parisian Palace hotels (e.g. Plaza Athénée, George V, Prince de Galles, The Peninsula, Le Bristol, le Crillon…).

 So, whether you’re looking for value-for-money, casual to elegant patisserie salons or splashing out at the chic luxury Palace hotels, make yours a particularly delicious Teatime in Paris!

 TEA SALONS PARIS 75001

 However, if you’re after something lighter, try their Mont-Blanc tea that accompanies their Mont-Blanc speciality of meringue, sweetened chestnut and cream.
 Great choice of pastries and macarons.
-Queues during holiday season can be crazy so reservations highly recommended.
+Queues during holiday season can be crazy (although less on Tuesdays when le Louvre is closed) so reservations highly recommended.
 See more details in my post here.
+(AC)

 Angelina Tea Room, 226 rue de Rivoli, Paris 1